Locations:

 • Seek a virtual second opinion, which allows you to speak with world-class experts who may not be located in your area.

-• The National Cancer Institute has named some centers as providing state-of-the-art, up-to-date cancer treatment.
+• The U.S. National Cancer Institute has named some centers as providing state-of-the-art, up-to-date cancer treatment.
 To learn more, contact the Cancer Information Service at 1.800.422.6237.

 Be sure to bring all of your medical records, imaging and pathology slides from the other hospital to your second-opinion appointment (or have them ready if you’re attending a virtual appointment).

-Questions to ask during second opinion
+Questions to ask during a second opinion

 Before your appointment, write down a list of questions to ask about your breast cancer diagnosis, like: